-- What is the contribution of computing systems to an enterprise's overall electricity consumption and waste, and how is this cost distributed across different components of the computing infrastructure? - Recent green computing research makes assumptions about the power draw and utilization of computing devices, often based on isolated research lab measurements: which of these assumptions hold in a larger enterprise setting and which do not? - We heavily instrumented our infrastructure because we did not know what we would find; now that we have an understanding of the data, how would one design a measurement infrastructure to achieve good accuracy with the least effort?
+- What is the contribution of computing systems to an enterprise's overall electricity consumption and waste, and how is this cost distributed across different components of the computing infrastructure? - Recent green computing research makes power analyses based on isolated research lab measurements: how do different assumptions and methodology techniques hold in a larger enterprise setting? - We heavily instrumented our infrastructure because we did not know what we would find; now that we have an understanding of the data, how would one design a measurement infrastructure to achieve good accuracy with the least effort?